-NFL owners vote to incentivize minority hiring; playoffs to expand if regular season cut short
+NFL owners vote to incentivize increasing diversity; playoffs to expand if regular season cut short

 But owners tabled a proposal in May under which a team could have moved up six spots in the third-round draft order by hiring a minority head coach and 10 spots by hiring a minority GM.
 League leaders said at the time they would reconsider the issue and attempt to come up with a better way to incentivize diversity in hiring.

-Under the system approved Tuesday by the owners, if a single team loses minority candidates hired as both a head coach and GM elsewhere, it would receive third-round compensatory choices in the following three NFL drafts.
+Under the system approved Tuesday by the owners, the draft choices awarded to a team that develops a minority candidate hired by another franchise would come in the compensatory-picks stage at the end of the third round.
+If a single team loses minority candidates hired as both a head coach and GM elsewhere, it would receive third-round compensatory choices in the following three NFL drafts.

 The minority candidate must have been with the team for at least two years with no break in employment and cannot have already been the team’s head coach or general manager for that team to be eligible for the draft-pick awards.

-The resolution said that NFL teams “believe that policies designed to promote equal employment opportunity and a diverse and inclusive workforce advance significant league interests.”
-It also said that teams “believe that it is appropriate to take additional steps to enhance opportunities for employment and advancement of minorities and women in key positions, including leadership roles in coaching, personnel, and football operations.”
+Troy Vincent, the NFL’s executive vice president of football operations, said the new measure is “part of the overall collection of things that we’re doing to try to increase mobility among, in particular, Black coaches and females … on the coaches and the GM front.
+I’m excited about that.
+I’m looking forward to seeing what this offseason [brings] in the hiring cycle.”

-The playoff proposal was put forth by the NFL’s competition committee.
-Now that it’s approved, the NFL will have 16 teams in the playoff field this season, up from 14, if regular season games are canceled due to the coronavirus pandemic and cannot be made up.
+The playoff proposal was ratified unanimously by the owners, according to Goodell, after being put forth by the NFL’s competition committee.
+Now that it’s approved, the NFL will have 16 teams in the postseason field this season, up from 14, if regular season games with implications for the playoff race are canceled due to the coronavirus pandemic and cannot be made up.
 Playoff spots would be based on teams’ winning percentages if all teams are unable to play all 16 regular season games.

 The NFL’s first option, under the competition committee’s resolution, would be to add a Week 18 to the 17-week regular season to accommodate rescheduled games.
 If the canceled games still could not be made up that way, the 16-team playoff field would take effect.
 Eight teams in each conference would qualify for the postseason and no team would have a first-round playoff bye.

+“We are committed to completing the season as scheduled,” Goodell said.
+“Today’s resolution was part of our contingency planning should it be needed.”

-The owners rejected a portion of the proposal that would have seeded the playoff teams based entirely on winning percentages, without guaranteeing a home playoff game to a division winner.
+The owners eliminated a portion of the proposal that would have seeded the playoff teams based entirely on winning percentages, without guaranteeing a home playoff game to a division winner.
+So division winners would retain their home games.

-The NFL rescheduled a series of games in Weeks 4 and 5 of the season amid a coronavirus outbreak on the Tennessee Titans.
+The NFL rescheduled games in Weeks 4 and 5 of the season amid a coronavirus outbreak on the Tennessee Titans.
 But the league has had only minimal disruptions to its schedule in the four weeks since and just completed its Week 9 games.
-The NFL has utilized a modification to its protocols by which anyone classified as a high-risk close contact to an individual with the coronavirus is quarantined for five days.